 CalHFA Dream For All

-Lenders and brokers can begin working with potential borrowers to prepare pre-approval letters, and get buyers ready for the random selection process.
+Lenders and brokers can begin working with potential borrowers to prepare pre-approval letters and get buyers ready for the random selection process.

 Program Highlights